MicrosoftDocs/Contribute/Contribute/dotnet-voice-tone.md

 >The source code was transformed into an executable by the compiler.

 The first sentence uses active voice.
 The second sentence was written in passive voice.
-(Those two sentences provide another example of each style).
+(Those two sentences provide another example of each style.)

 We recommend active voice because it is more readable.
 Passive voice can be more difficult to read.

-## Target a fifth grade reading level
+## Target a fifth-grade reading level

 We provide this final guideline because many of our readers are not native English speakers.
 You are reaching an international audience with your articles.
 Please take into account that they may not have the English vocabulary you have.